 approach is to use the Contao-Manager-Auth

-header which will be ignored by Apache.
+header which will be left untouched by Apache.